jabl3s/jmux/README.md

 - Also run as many as upto four ssh sessions in the same window at once with "jmux connect user@ip1 user@ip2 user@ip3 user@ip4", so long its the same username password on all ssh connections...
 - Current limitations are on the amount of tmux panes (not windows) you can fit verticaly set to four.
 Also jmux itself only takes a max of ten parameters.
 Caution using jmux command better to syncronise panes...
 ## Install...
-### ...this only once to add the required line to your ~./bashrc:
-echo "source ~/jmux.sh" >> ~/.bashrc
+- echo "source ~/jmux.sh" >> ~/.bashrc
-### ...then this as many times you like to initial install jmux:
-curl -o ~/jmux.sh https://raw.githubusercontent.com/jabl3s/jmux/stable-release/jmux.sh && source ~/.bashrc && jmux depencdencies
+- curl -o ~/jmux.sh https://raw.githubusercontent.com/jabl3s/jmux/stable-release/jmux.sh && source ~/.bashrc && jmux depencdencies
 ### After doing the above two commands now the shortcut below is available to do similar without hassle:
-jmux update
+- jmux update

 ## Usage
 - Tmux pane navigation is Ctrl+B the arrow key.